UnfairDistributionSoen341/unfair_distribution-SOEN341_Project_W25/README.md

 - Toggle easily between Direct Messages and Servers.
 - Persistent Logout button.

-###Profile Page
+### Profile Page
--option to choose/change profile picture
+- option to choose/change profile picture
+  - if no picture is selected, a default one is given
--displays username and email associated to username
+- displays username and email associated with username
 ---

 ## Team Members